 To make the sugar syrup, you should start by deciding whether you prefer a 1:1 ratio or a 2:1.
 The latter will add more texture, while one part sugar, one part water may dilute your drink a bit more.

 Simply add a cup of water into a saucepan together with one cup of sugar.
 Keep stirring on a low heat until the sugar has dissolved.
 If you want to use a 2:1 ratio, add the second cup of sugar once the first has dissolved.
-Keep it on a low heat until all the sugar has dissolved.
 Do not let the liquid boil.
 Remove from heat and allow to fully cool before pouring into a sterilised container.
 Store in the fridge.

 To make a flavoured syrup, simply add sugar, water and your chosen spices/berries/herbs to a saucepan.
 If you use berries, muddle them well to release all the flavour.
 Stir until the sugar has dissolved.
 Take off the heat, cover with a lid and leave to sit for one hour.
 Strain and store.
 These can last up to two weeks if kept in the fridge.